howardosborne/locust_for_jmeter_users/other_features.md

 ## Setting a proxy
 Some tests need to use a proxy server.

-However, you may wish to use a tool such as Fiddler or Charles to analyse and debug the traffic between your test and the server.
-In which case, you would need to set the tool as a proxy.
+However, this is not the only reason for changing your proxy settings.
+Tools such as [Fiddler](https://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/) can help analyse and debug the traffic between your test and the server.
+To do this, you would need to set the tool as a proxy.
+Fiddler by default run on port 8888.

 To set a proxy in Locust for all requests, add the following lines:
 ```python